todiane/sologamyp1/README.md

 ### **Testing**

-The website has been tested to work in different browers including Edge, Firefox and Chrome.
+The website has been tested to work in different browers including Chrome, Firefox and Edge.

 While using the original html and css code of the Love Running website on the introduction section of the index page removing the central image and replacing it with text did not work.
 The section would not center and was below the left and right areas at times.
 That was changed to using a flexbox for the three areas.
 Using rows the six items were separated into two rows, however the text spread out across the site and I could not leave a space inbetween each title.
 Finally, I used a grid.
 With the grid I was able to leave column space and separate each item so it looked neater.